Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-We adapt the SCI approach to our quantum algorithm, using H$_2$O in an STO-6G basis with a classically computed complete active space configuration interation (CASCI) wavefunction composed of 8 electrons in 10 spin orbitals~\cite{Szabo:2012}.
-From this wavefunction, we retain CI coefficients above a threshold $\epsilon$, then add SDs corresponding to single and double excitations from this truncated reference, which constitutes the variational wavefunction for the Walsh VQE.
+We adapt the SCI approach to our quantum algorithm, using H$_2$O in an STO-6G basis with a classically computed complete active space configuration interation (CASCI) wavefunction composed of 8 electrons in 10 spin orbitals.~\cite{Szabo:2012} From this wavefunction, we retain CI coefficients above a threshold $\epsilon$, then add SDs corresponding to single and double excitations from this truncated reference, which constitutes the variational wavefunction for the Walsh VQE.
+We essentially generate an MRCISD wavefunction from a classicaly computed truncated CASSCF reference.
 In this case we prepare the number- and spin-preserving subspace with the quantum walk algorithm.
 Table~\ref{tab:H2O_threshold_energies} shows the results for H$_2$O at the equilibrium geometry, $r_{\textrm{OH}}=0.96$~{Å} and $\theta_{\textrm{OHO}}=104.3^\circ$, with two different $\epsilon$ thresholds and quantum FCI using a statevector simulator.
 We list the number of SDs, the number of CNOT gates, the resulting energy, and the fidelity compared to the exact solution.
 As expected, we see systematic improvement in the fidelity as the SCI space is increased.